mjchi7/spring-qna/qna.md

 See also: [link](https://stackoverflow.com/a/39892204/9897617)

+### "Whenever you use a field injection, a unit test die" - Josh Long
+It was mentioned in the talk [here](https://www.youtube.com/watch?v=sbPSjI4tt10&feature=youtu.be&t=29m22s&ab_channel=InfoQ)

+After reading through the [article here](https://tedvinke.wordpress.com/2014/02/13/mockito-why-you-should-not-use-injectmocks-annotation-to-autowire-fields/), here's my interpretation:

+Facts:
+1. Field injections are implicit dependencies.
+Meaning that if we inject by field, there's no way for caller to know about that unless they look at the components' code.
+Contrast to constructor dependency whereby compiler will fail because of argument mismatch
+2. The annotation @InjectMocks will fail silently if dependencies are not found.

+Imagine the scenario: A developer add a new dependency to a service.
+It compiles alright, but tests are failing, due to NPE.
+What if constructor injectors are used instead?
+Compiles fail because of argument mismatch when it is trying to create the server in test.
+Immediate action can be taken

 ### What about setter injection?
 Most useful if a re-injection of certain dependencies are needed.
 Downside is there are a good amount of boilerplate code to be created.
 See also: [Spring docs](https://docs.spring.io/spring-framework/docs/5.0.14.RELEASE/spring-framework-reference/core.html#beans-setter-injection)